jlperla/web-academic/content/publication/perla-pflueger-szkup/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 projects: ["financial-frictions"]
-publishDate: '2020-12-19T13:19:59.050789Z'
+publishDate: '2024-08-26T13:19:59.050789Z'
 publication_types:
 - 9
 publication: '**NBER Working Paper**'
-abstract: 'We study how frictions originating from the presence of limited liability distort firms’ investment and financing choices.
-By financing new investments with debt, firms can use limited liability to credibly commit to defaulting earlier— allowing both firms’ owners and new creditors to benefit from diluting existing creditors.
-In a dynamic setup, this leads to a time-inconsistency, which increases the cost of external funds, and discourage investment.
-We show that the interaction of these two forces leads to heterogeneous investment distortions where highly-indebted firms overinvest and those with low levels of debt underinvest.
-Allowing direct payments to firms’ owners financed with debt can mitigate overinvestment but, in the presence of repeated.'
+abstract: 'We study how frictions originating from limited liability distort firms’ investment and financing choices.
+By financing new investments with debt, firms can use limited liability to credibly commit to defaulting earlier--allowing both firm owners and new creditors to benefit from diluting existing creditors.
+In a dynamic setup, this leads to time-inconsistency, increasing the cost of external funds and discouraging investment.
+We show that the interaction of these two forces leads to heterogeneous investment distortions,  where highly-indebted firms overinvest and those with low levels of debt underinvest.
+Allowing firm owners to pay themselves directly from new debt issuance can mitigate overinvestment but, in the presence of repeated investment opportunities, tends to exacerbate underinvestment among low-leverage firms.'
 links:
   - name: Slides
     url: 'perla_pflueger_szkup_presentation.pdf'